Network security

 • RDP requires an active session to be maintained for access, while VPN allows secure remote access across devices once connected.

-• VPN traffic routes through a private gateway, while RDP traffic is direct internet traffic that may require additional security configurations.
+• VPN traffic routes through a private gateway, while RDP connects to a remote host and should not be exposed directly to the internet without additional security controls.

-Both RDP and VPN connections make sense in certain situations.
+Using RDP and VPN makes sense in certain situations.
 But are they right for your remote work challenges?
-Let’s find out more.
+Let's find out more.

 What is a VPN?

-VPNs expand private networks across the public infrastructure.
-A Virtual Private Network connection encrypts data passing between local devices and central networks as an encrypted tunnel.
+VPNs extend private networks across the public infrastructure.
+A virtual private network connection encrypts data passing between local devices and central networks through an encrypted tunnel.
 Devices could be located anywhere.
 As long as users have access to the internet and a VPN server, they can connect to company resources.

-Virtual Private Networks operate above the public internet.
-Most corporate VPNs are maintained by the organization itself, although third-parties provide some cloud VPNs.
+Virtual private networks operate above the public internet.
+Most corporate VPNs are maintained by the organization itself, although some cloud VPNs are provided by third parties.

 VPN benefits

-When we compare RDP vs. VPN, VPNs have plenty of advantages.
-The benefits of relying on VPNs for remote access include:
+VPNs have more advantages than RDPs.
+The benefits of relying on VPNs for remote computer access include:

 Ease of use

 As some VPN providers offer easy-to-use applications, it can be a tremendous help when setting everything up.
-Users just download and configure clients, which connect via VPN servers (unless legacy workarounds are needed).
+Users just download and configure clients, which connect via VPN servers unless legacy systems need extra configuration. are needed).

-By contrast, it takes more time to set up remote desktop protocols (unless they also rely on easy-to-use apps).
+By contrast, it takes more time to set up RDPs (unless they’re also relying on easy-to-use apps).
 Users must establish network or device access before RDP can operate.
 This adds another element to remote working practices.

 Simple security solution